Health Insurance Contact Information for New York

 State Department of Insurance

 New York Department of Financial Services 1-800-342-3736

-If you are having a problem with your state-regulated health plan and you are unable to resolve it with the plan directly, file a complaint with the Insurance Department.
-They may be able to provide you with assistance in reaching a conclusion.
+For information on insurance laws and protections for individuals in your state, you can contact the state insurance department.
+If you are having a problem with your health plan and are unable to resolve it with the plan directly and want to file a complaint, the state insurance department may be able to help.

-Child Health Plus is the health insurance program designed to provide health insurance to children and teens under age 19 whose family may have too great an income to qualify for Medicaid, but who may not be able to afford health insurance.
-Visit the Web site to find out if you or your child meets the income guidelines.
+The children’s health insurance program (CHIP) is designed to provide coverage to children and teens up to age 19 whose families may have too great an income or assets to qualify for Medicaid, but who may not be able to afford health insurance.
+Contact the CHIP program or the state Health Insurance Marketplace for more information.

 Local Community Health Clinics

 If you or your loved one is unable to see a physician due to the cost of care, there may be a local community health clinic in your area.
 These clinics generally are free to patients or require a very small fee.
-Find a clinic in your area.
+Visit http://findahealthcenter.hrsa.gov/Search_HCC.aspx to find a clinic in your area.

 Check out our parent mentor volunteer program full of parents just like you!